 We’ve learned that key ethical principles like integrity, accountability, fairness, and respect are essential at every level, from the street officer to the judge.
 Similarly, cultural competence requires us to move beyond simple awareness and build knowledge, skills, and an attitude of openness.

 Understanding these concepts isn’t just about theory.
 It’s about how we act as criminal justice professionals and citizens.
-Ethical behavior and cultural understanding create a system that is truly just for everyone involved.
+Ethical behavior and cultural understanding create a system that is truly equitable for everyone involved

 You are welcome to print a copy of pages from this Open Educational Resource (OER) book for your personal use.
 Please note that mass distribution, commercial use, or the creation of altered versions of the content for distribution are strictly prohibited.
 This permission is intended to support your individual learning needs while maintaining the integrity of the material.